 This course introduces students to the process of preparing reports and developing a proposal supported by research.
-The course includes an introduction to conventions of documentation and to research techniques using the Internet and library.
+The course includes an introduction to conventions of proposal organization, documentation, citation, and supporting assertions/need.
+The course introduces research techniques using the Internet, the library, and field techniques.

 This course can be applied toward: